gpp256/ctf-pwnpf/README.md

 ctf-pwnpf
 ============

-ctf-pwnpf is an analysis platform for learning Pwn/Reversing.
+ctf-pwnpf is an analysis platform for learning about Pwn/Reversing.

 Quick Start
 ------------